 Biking in Central West Michigan

 If you’re visiting Grand Haven and wish to enjoy the sights in a different way, Electric Bike Place offers electric bike rentals.
 Rent by the half or full day and cruise in style through the area’s trails, along the lakeshore, or to and from downtown.
-If you’re biking on April 7th, stop by C2C Gallery for one of their First Fridays art and music events.
 Electric Bike Place even provides the bikes, locks, and helmets, making renting an electric bike and enjoying your day on the town even easier.

 Whether you’re looking for miles of paved trails along Lake Michigan, dirt trails through scenic wooded dunes, or miles of single track through rolling hills, marshes, and forests, Muskegon is a peddler’s paradise!
 The Hart-Montague Trail State Park is 24 miles of paved trail through rural and forested lands with scenic overlooks and picnic areas.
 The Musketawa Trail is 26 miles from Muskegon to Marne through farmlands, wetlands, and villages, while the Lakeshore Trail has sections running on or along the road from Pere Marquette Park and Beach to the Muskegon Lake Nature Preserve, with views of Lake Michigan, Muskegon Lake, dunes, parks and the city of Muskegon.